-Joe is working on spreading, and once set up at home with help from his dad, Mrs Browning was able to guide Joe as he practised using a spoon to spread butter onto a piece of bread.
+Joe is worked on spreading, and once set up at home with help from his dad, Mrs Browning was able to guide Joe as he practised using a spoon to spread butter onto a piece of bread.

 Watch a brilliant video below which show’s Leo brilliantly making a BLT sandwich!